Tools to Help Manage your Well

 POSGCD offers Grants to help a landowner pay for plugging a well.
 The District will pay 100% of the cost to plug up to a total District expense of $2,500.
 For more information on the District’s Grant Program click here.

-Well inspections are not mandatory in most case, but is provided by the District if needed.
+Well inspections are not mandatory in most cases but are provided by the District if needed.
 If you would like your well inspected, contact our office and we will send a staff member to your well in a timely manner.
 You can reach us by calling 512-455-9900.

 There are several resources for well owners to ensure utmost care is taken of the well.
 The Texas Well Owners Network provides an abundant amount of resources and also holds sessions across the state.
 Check their website for more information and see if they will be in the area.